 Etsy is a huge platform where teachers can earn extra cash in the summer by selling handmade goods or even digital products like binders and labels.

-Etsy can be a place to sell just about anything you can imagine to make other teacher’s lives and students in classrooms better.
+Etsy can be a place to sell just about anything you can imagine to support other teachers.

 7. Monetize a Blog